Updated June 28, 2021

 Though research for cats still lags behind dogs, leading cannabis researchers have plans to begin studying cats in earnest.

-What they found is that for the treatment of anxiety, cats responded better to cannabinoid medicine than dogs.
+ElleVet did a long-term safety study to determine if their products are safe for cats and found that for the treatment of anxiety, cats responded better to cannabinoid medicine than dogs.
 Cats also saw decreases in pain from arthritis and other problems, like dogs.
-But the half-life of their hemp oil is only two hours in cats, meaning they need a much higher dose more frequently than a dog of the same size.
+But their hemp oil left a cat’s body after only two hours in cats, meaning they need a much higher dose more frequently than a dog of the same size.

 Many pet owners are curious about cannabis-based treatments for their ailing companions.
 The market for CBD products for dogs and cats is booming.
 But Richter acknowledges that changing the attitude of medical professionals toward the use of medical cannabis with pets is slow, hard work, and will continue to be for the foreseeable future.